Yarilo/dandelion-desktop/README.md

 # Generate a GNU/Linux Electron app
 npm run pack:linux
 ````
-The installers/packages will be generated under the `dist` directory.
+The installers/packages will be generated under the `dist` directory on the root folder of the repository.

 ## Disclaimer